cmcntsh/testPages1/README.md

 ### Final suggestions on how to use color in GitHub Markdown documents

+GitHub will allow you to use some $\latex$ formatting in Markdown documents.

 `$\color{lightgreen}{Change \space the \space color \space of \space text.}$`

 $\color{lightgreen}{Change \space the \space color \space of \space text.}$